zhangwei03020915/abp/docs/en/solution-templates/microservice/localization-system.md

 ![](./images/enable-dynamic-localization.png)

 When you enable this option, a new microservice named **LanguageService** will be added (with the language management module integrated) and you can use its `LanguageServiceResource` class to use the localization entries in your UI application.
-It's already configured in your final host application, so you don't need to make any configuration related to that and directly use it.
+It's already configured in your final host application, so you don't need to make any configuration related to that.
+To define a new localization entry you can either use the language files in the `LanguageService` or update the already defined localization entries in the UI (on the *Language Texts* page).

-> **Note:** When you enable this option, then the **Language Management Module** will be removed from the optional module list.

 **Example:** You can inject the `IStringLocalizer<>` or `IHtmlLocalizer<>` services and use the localized values in your pages for MVC/Razor Pages UI: